kristopolous/DRR/indycast.net/about.md

   * Microsoft Azure: $0.024 / GB

 Coming in at less than half the price of EC2, MS azure was the obvious choice.
-If configured with credentials, the server will use an azure account to offload the valuable disk space on the VPS
+If configured with credentials, the server will use an Azure account to offload the valuable disk space on the VPS.

 ### CPU efficient